google/truth/README.md

 ----------------

 Truth is licensed under the open-source Apache 2.0 license.
 Any contributions must be provided with such a license.
+Contributers must sign the [Contributer License Agreement][cla]

 Acknowledgements
 ----------------